Ludorg/rpg_docs/docs/dcc/lankhmar/leiber-books-novels.md

 44 | Swords Against the Shadowland (1998) | (6) |  |

-Notes on missing items (see "A bibliography of Nehwon sources") :
+Notes on missing/empty items in above list (see "A bibliography of Nehwon sources"):

-1) “Gray Mouser: 1” and “Gray Mouser: 2” are each short poems.
-They can be found in Ill Met in Lankhmar (White Wolf Publishing, 1995)
+1. "Gray Mouser: 1" and "Gray Mouser: 2" are each short poems.
+They can be found in Ill Met in Lankhmar (White Wolf Publishing, 1995).
-2)  Began as “The Tale of the Grain Ships” in 1936, but the story became the prototype for “Scylla’s Daughter” and later The Swords of Lankhmar.
+2. Began as "The Tale of the Grain Ships" in 1936, but the story became the prototype for "Scylla's Daughter" and later The Swords of Lankhmar.
-3)  “The Childhood and Youth of the Gray Mouser” was written by Leiber’s long-time friend and co-creator of Fafhrd and the Gray Mouser, Harry Otto Fischer.
+3. "The Childhood and Youth of the Gray Mouser" was written by Leiber's long-time friend and co-creator of Fafhrd and the Gray Mouser, Harry Otto Fischer.
 It was published in The Dragon #18.
-4)  These two stories were combined into one when published in The Knight and Knave of Swords (1988).
+4. These two stories were combined into one when published in The Knight and Knave of Swords (1988).
-5)  The story became the prototype for “Scylla’s Daughter” and later The Swords of Lankhmar.
+5. The story became the prototype for "Scylla's Daughter" and later The Swords of Lankhmar.
-6)  Swords Against the Shadowland was written by Robin Wayne Bailey and was authorized by Leiber.
+6. Swords Against the Shadowland was written by Robin Wayne Bailey and was authorized by Leiber.

 This table can also be found in [this Excel file](./assets/leiber-books-novels.xlsx)